 9 Best Indoor Crops You Can Grow At HomeMarch 18, 2020

-Not every British household is privileged with a spacious outdoor area for growing plants and starting an edible garden.
+Not every British household is privileged with a spacious outdoor area for growing plants and starting a garden.
 But, no one should be discouraged as anyone can harvest fresh indoor crops!

 Since radishes do not need lots of sunlight to grow, they are the perfect indoor crop.
 However, they do require a lot of soil, so make sure to plant them in a deep container.